sergiabadal/sergiabadal.github.io/service.md

 - Global Symposium on Millimeter-Waves (GSMM), Emerging Technologies Track, 2015, 2016.

-### Other Services at Conferences
+#Other Services at Conferences
+#

-- Chair of Session PHY29 at the **IEEE Wireless Communications and Networking Conference (WCNC)**, Barcelona, Spain, April 2018.
+#- Chair of Session PHY29 at the **IEEE Wireless Communications and Networking Conference (WCNC)**, Barcelona, Spain, April 2018.
-- Organization assistant at the **TMA Workshop**, Barcelona, Spain, April 2015.
+#- Organization assistant at the **TMA Workshop**, Barcelona, Spain, April 2015.
-- Organization assistant at the **3rd NaNoNetworking Summit**, Barcelona, Spain, June 2011.
+#- Organization assistant at the **3rd NaNoNetworking Summit**, Barcelona, Spain, June 2011.
-- Organization assistant at the **2nd NaNoNetworking Day**, Barcelona, Spain, June 2010.
+#- Organization assistant at the **2nd NaNoNetworking Day**, Barcelona, Spain, June 2010.
-- Organization assistant at the **1st NaNoNetworking Day**, Barcelona, Spain, July 2009.
+#- Organization assistant at the **1st NaNoNetworking Day**, Barcelona, Spain, July 2009.